prjaries/hourglass/README.md

 # TODO:
-- config file
 - fix scheduler bugs when starting program close to runtime of the time slot.
-- logging playback for future reference (boilerplate code is there, just needs final implementation)
+- logging playback for future reference